Create files from templates

-If you have chosen More, the Choose Template dialog appears where you can select the desired template.
-To optionally add a template into the quick access list, select its entry in the dialog and tick the Add to quicklist checkbox in the lower part of the dialog before clicking OK.
+If you have chosen More, the Choose Template dialog appears, where you can select the desired template.
+To optionally introduce a template into the quick access list, select its entry in the Choose Template dialog and tick the Add to quicklist checkbox in the lower part of the dialog before clicking OK.

 In the Create: [name of template] dialog that appears, specify the name for the new file and click OK.

 The newly created file is added to the selected place and opens in the editor (in case of multi-file template, several files will be created and opened) .